dcejagon/Term-Project/README.md

 ### Description
 For our project, we are proposing a 2.5 axis plotter that will be similar to the first example listed in the term project details.
 This will use a rotating arm, with the actual pen extending out on the arm.
+The base of the plotter will hold 2 motors; the first motor will control the rotation of the arm similar to the motion of  a windshield wiper while the second motor will change the radial position of the pen carrier.
+The radial motor will control the pen location by moving the fixture using driven belts.
+The pen carrier will have a servo motor that controls the up and down motion of the pen.
 This fulfils the requirement for the plotter to be non-rectilinear.
 In addition, This plotter should be relatively low cost ~$15 per person.
 We intend to use materials commonly used in 3D printing like Aluminum T-Slot extrusion and V-Slot bearings.
 The initial bill of materials and estimated cost breakdown is seen below.
 Items that have a "-" in the cost column are parts that we have access to